The 3D Mirage: Probing and Taming 3D Hallucinations: Methodology: Taming 3D Mirages

-The ROI–Laplacian projection in Sec.~\ref{sec:metrics} isolates two failure modes on illusion ROIs: (i) spurious curvature inside planar regions (read out radially as DCS) and (ii) context-driven drift between full and crop views (off-diagonal shift as CCS).
-We leverage a strong pretrained depth model (Depth-Anything v2) and adapt it so that the network \emph{learns to suppress illusory curvature} and \emph{remains invariant to surrounding context}, while preserving its background/ordinal behavior.
-Concretely, the objective mirrors the axes of our evaluation: flatten the ROI (to reduce DCS) and stabilize full/crop predictions without sacrificing non-ROI structure (to reduce CCS).
+The ROI second-order magnitude-based projection in Sec.~\ref{sec:metrics} isolates two failure modes on illusion ROIs: (i) spurious curvature inside low-curvature carriers (read out radially as DCS) and (ii) context-driven drift between full and crop views (off-diagonal shift as CCS).
+We leverage a strong pretrained depth model (Depth-Anything v2) and adapt it so that the network \emph{learns to suppress illusory curvature} and \emph{remains less sensitive to missing context}, while preserving its background/ordinal behavior.
+Concretely, the objective mirrors the axes of our evaluation: reduce curvature artifacts inside the ROI and stabilize full/crop predictions without sacrificing non-ROI structure.

-The 3D Mirage failure stems from global context priors in the model's ViT encoder (e.g., DINOv2), which we tune directly.
-We use LoRA for this adaptation because it surgically modifies encoder behavior in a low-rank subspace, preserving the frozen backbone weights (our "teacher") and preventing catastrophic forgetting~\cite{hu2021lora,aghajanyan2021intrinsic}.
+We illustrate our whole system pipeline in Fig.~\ref{fig:pipeline}.
+The 3D Mirage vulnerability largely stems from global context priors in the model's ViT encoder, which we tune directly.
+We use LoRA for this adaptation because it surgically modifies encoder behavior in a low-rank subspace, preserving the frozen backbone weights (our ``teacher'') and preventing catastrophic forgetting~\cite{hu2021lora,aghajanyan2021intrinsic}.

-Let $T$ be the frozen teacher (\textit{e.g.}, DAv2) and $S$ the student obtained by inserting LoRA adapters into the teacher’s \emph{encoder}.
-Only LoRA parameters (and a small gating MLP) are trainable.
-Training is dual-view with shared weights: a crop branch receives $x_{\text{crop}}$ and a full branch receives $x_{\text{full}}$.
+Let $T$ be the frozen teacher (\textit{e.g.}, DAv2) and $S$ the student obtained by inserting LoRA adapters into the teacher's \emph{encoder}.
+Only LoRA parameters (and a small gating MLP) are trainable; the frozen teacher is used only for training supervision, so inference requires a single student forward pass with the LoRA adapters enabled.
+Training is dual-view with shared weights (Fig.~\ref{fig:pipeline}): a crop branch receives $x_{\text{crop}}$ and a full branch receives $x_{\text{full}}$.
 Denote student depths by $s$ (crop) and $s^{\!F}$ (full), teacher depths by $t$ and $t^{\!F}$.
-The objective enforces ROI flatness and background agreement in both views (Fig.~\ref{fig:pipeline}).
+Importantly, the re-editing objective does \emph{not} force the illusion to stay on a single flat surface: we suppress hallucinated second-order structure while allowing piecewise-smooth geometry supported locally via a teacher-guided mixture of simple surface hypotheses and a learned gate (see Fig.~\ref{fig:curvework}).